Chemical Manufacturing

 1. Go to https://rcrainfo.epa.gov/rcrainfoweb/action/modules/br/naics/view

-2. Repeat the following steps for each NAICS code and each reporting cycle.
-You will be able to access data for one year and one NAICS code at a time.
-For each reporting cycle, sum the output across the three NAICS code to calculate the total shown in this chart for the year corresponding to that reporting cycle.
+2. For each reporting cycle, sum the output across all NAICS codes to calculate the total shown in this chart for the year corresponding to that reporting cycle by using the following criteria:

 1. NAICS codes: 3211 SAWMILLS AND WOOD PRESERVATION; 3212 VENEER, PLYWOOD, AND ENGINEERED WOOD PRODUCT MANUFACTURING; 3219 OTHER WOOD PRODUCT MANUFACTURING